 A landlord leased commercial space to a tenant to operate a nightclub.
 The commercial tenant fell behind in rent.
 The landlord served a notice to pay rent or vacate, giving the statutory three-day period.
 The lease provided for twenty days to cure non-payment of rent.
-The tenant argued on appeal that the notice was defective. […]
+The tenant argued on appeal […]

 The Washington Court of Appeals issued an unpublished opinion today on an unlawful detainer case in which one of the issues raised on appeal was that the declaration of service for the notice to pay rent or vacate did not indicate that the notice was mailed from the same county.